 |Application Deadline for Beginning Term||The Application Package||Apply Online|

 |Fall: Jan.
 1||Transcript(s); Three (3) Letters of Recommendation; GRE G scores; Resumé; Professional Goal Statement; Writing Sample; Three (3) Personal Potential Index evaluations

 Graduate Education Director: Joseph Weixlmann, Ph.D.

 Check our English Proficiency Policy page for specific TOEFL and IELTS score requirements.
 You may also visit our international prospects, applicants and students page for more information about international application requirements.

 English Application Review Process: Faculty committee members examine applicants' materials and make admission and funding recommendations.

-Non-thesis: 30 hours of course work beyond the B.A., including courses in the teaching of writing, research methods and literary theory, and a comprehensive exam.
+Non-thesis: 30 hours of course work beyond the B.A., including courses in the teaching of writing, research methods, and literary theory, as well as a comprehensive exam.

 Program Description | Graduate Studies in English

 Non-thesis: Requires 30 hours of course work beyond the B.A.
 All M.A. students, in their first semester, are required to take a class in the teaching of writing, and subsequently to take courses in the methods of literary research and critical theory.
 At the conclusion of what is normally a two-year program, students take a one-hour oral examination on works drawn from a list that is made available to them at the outset of their program.

 Thesis: Gives students the option of substituting a thesis for six hours of course work.
 Under this option students select a topic in consultation with a director, and have their completed work read by a board consisting of the director and two other faculty members.
 Students are also examined orally on both the thesis and the general M.A. reading list.